Sbrenz/Globlal-Warming-Dashboard/README.md

 # Global Warming Dashboard app

-In this project i built a dashboard that displays five charts to keep track of the increase of global temperature, carbon dioxide, nitrous oxide, methane and the decreas of the polar ice.
+In this project i built a dashboard that displays five charts to keep track of the increase of global temperature, carbon dioxide, nitrogen dioxide, methane and the decreas of the polar ice.

 For the structure of the app i had use : React-router